glenngara/glenngara.github.io/_pages/publications.md

 <a href="https://doi.org/10.1145/3162957.3163035" class="btn btn--info">DOI</a>
 <a href="" class="btn btn--info">BibTeX</a>

-**Mining Association Rules on Students Profiles and Personality Types**
+**Mining Association Rules on Students' Profiles and Personality Types**
 [Glenn Paul P. Gara](/) and Francis Rey F. Padao
 *International Multiconference of Engineers and Computer Scientists, 2015*
 <a href="/assets/files/publications/gara2015_miningassociation.pdf" class="btn btn--info">PDF</a>